kasungaherath/ai-quiz-generator/README.md

-⚙️ Installation
+##⚙️ Installation

-Clone the repository:
+-Clone the repository:

 git clone https://github.com/YOUR_USERNAME/ai-quiz-generator.git

-Move into the project folder:
+-Move into the project folder:

 cd ai-quiz-generator

-Create a virtual environment:
+-Create a virtual environment:

 python -m venv venv

-Activate it on Windows:
+-Activate it on Windows:

 venv\Scripts\activate

-Install the required packages:
+-Install the required packages:

 pip install -r requirements.txt

-🔑 Gemini API Setup
+##🔑 Gemini API Setup

 Create a Gemini API key using Google AI Studio.

-Create:
+-Create:

 .streamlit/secrets.toml

-Add:
+-Add:

 GEMINI_API_KEY = "your-api-key-here"

-Make sure .gitignore contains:

-.streamlit/secrets.toml

 ▶️ Run the Application
 python -m streamlit run app.py

-🧩 How It Works
+##🧩 How It Works

-Paste study notes or upload a PDF.
+-Paste study notes or upload a PDF.
-PyPDF extracts text from the PDF.
+-PyPDF extracts text from the PDF.
-Select question type, difficulty, and number of questions.
+-Select question type, difficulty, and number of questions.
-The study material is sent to the Gemini API.
+-The study material is sent to the Gemini API.
-Gemini generates quiz questions.
+-Gemini generates quiz questions.
-Streamlit displays the quiz.
+-Streamlit displays the quiz.
-Submit answers.
+-Submit answers.
-The app calculates the score and percentage.
+-The app calculates the score and percentage.
-Review correct and incorrect answers.
+-Review correct and incorrect answers.

-🚀 Future Improvements
+##🚀 Future Improvements

-OCR support for scanned PDFs
+-OCR support for scanned PDFs
-Timed quizzes
+-Timed quizzes
-Quiz history
+-Quiz history
-User accounts
+-User accounts
-Performance analytics
+-Performance analytics
-Export quiz results
+-Export quiz results
-Support for DOCX and TXT files
+-Support for DOCX and TXT files
-AI-generated answer explanations
+-AI-generated answer explanations

-📸 Screenshots
+##📸 Screenshots

 Screenshots will be added after final testing and deployment.